Cysharp/MagicOnion/README.md

 | `bool` IsReturnExceptionStackTraceInErrorDetail | If true, MagicOnion handles exception ownself and send to message.
 If false, propagate to gRPC engine.
 Default is false. |
 | `IFormatterResolver` FormatterResolver | MessagePack serialization resolver.
 Default is used ambient default(MessagePackSerialzier.Default). |

-`IMagicOnionLogger` is structured logger of MagicOnion.
+`IMagicOnionLogger` is structured logger for MagicOnion.
 Implements your custom logging code and append it, default is `NullMagicOnionLogger`(do nothing).
 MagicOnion has some built in logger, `MagicOnionLogToGrpcLogger` that structured log to string log and send to `GrpcEnvironment.Logger`. `MagicOnionLogToGrpcLoggerWithDataDump` is includes data dump it is useful for debugging(but slightly heavy, recommended to only use debugging). `MagicOnionLogToGrpcLoggerWithNamedDataDump` is more readable than simple WithDataDump logger.

-If you want to add many loggers, you can use `CompositeLogger`(for gRPC logging), `CompositeMagicOnionLogger`(for MagicOnion structured logging) to composite many loggers.
+If you want to add multiple loggers, you can use `CompositeLogger`(for gRPC logging), `CompositeMagicOnionLogger`(for MagicOnion structured logging) to composite many loggers.

 ### Raw gRPC APIs
 MagicOnion can define and use primitive gRPC APIs(ClientStreaming, ServerStreaming, DuplexStreaming).
 Especially DuplexStreaming is used underlying StreamingHub.
 If there isn't a particular reason, we recommend using StreamingHub instead.